Overview of African Pygmy Mice

 African Pygmy Mice are one of the smallest rodents and mammals in the world.
 Their tiny size can only really be appreciated first-hand.
 Adult African Pygmy Mice are only around 3-8cm long, 2-4cm of which is their tail.
 They typically weigh from 3-12g with a pale belly and a red coat colour although a blue variant does exist.
 Babies are born grey and change colour as they grow.

-They live around 2 years, although in captivity upto 4 years has been recorded.
-They live in colonies in the wild and so must be kept with company.
+African Pygmy Mice make very interesting pets to own.
+They live around 2 years, although in captivity up to 4 years has been recorded.
+African Pygmy Mice live in colonies in the wild and so must be kept with company.
 They have several unique traits that make them a very interesting pet to own.

 Although they are nocturnal, in a comfortable environment they can be observed at odd moments during the day.
 My colonies have favoured the late evening, and although they can be startled by sudden movement they do not seem alarmed by sounds.